amitofsk/dandy/docs/Dandy.md

 ## 3.0 Displaying Digital Inputs
+(TODO: List hardware and list files needed for section 3?)
 ### 3.1 What Tkinter is?
 Tk is a cross-platform set of tools for writing graphical user interfaces (GUIs).
 Tkinter is a python's version of the library for making GUIs, and it comes preinstalled with python.
 <br><br>